jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

   .. code-block:: python

-    AssertionError: None != 'I received this message: hello'
+    AssertionError: None != 'I received: hello'

 * I copy the string_ from the terminal then paste it in the `return statement`_ to replace :ref:`None`

   .. code-block:: python

     def text(value):
-        return 'I received this message: hello'
+        return 'I received: hello'

   and the test passes

 refactor: make it better
 #################################################################################

-The problem with this solution is that the ``text`` :ref:`function<functions>` will always return ``'I received this message: hello'``, it does not care about the input, it is a :doc:`singleton function </functions/test_singleton_functions>`.
+The problem with this solution is that the ``text`` :ref:`function<functions>` will always return ``'I received: hello'``, it does not care about the input, it is a :doc:`singleton function </functions/test_singleton_functions>`.
 I want it to return the value it receives as part of the message

 red: make it fail
 ---------------------------------------------------------------------------------